Introduction – A Clash of Cultures

 Additionally, it should be noted that the Roman Republic’s precarious position in Gaul was further exacerbated with the onset of winter that logistically threatened to cut off its armies from supplies.
 And while the Romans did successfully capture many fortified Gallic towns (oppida) on their way to crust the revolt, Vercingetorix adopted the defensive strategy of not offering the Romans direct battle.

-Instead, the Gauls frequently raided Roman foraging parties, abandoned their own oppida, and even followed a scorched-earth policy in a bid to deplete the enemy supplies (and morale), and thus snatch away their momentum to operate in full scale.
+Instead, the Gauls frequently raided Roman foraging parties, abandoned their own oppida, and even followed a scorched-earth policy in a bid to deplete the enemy supplies (and morale), and thus snatch away their momentum to operate at full scale.

 ‘Scorpions’ to the Roman Rescue at Avaricum (circa 52 BC)

 Unfortunately for Vercingetorix, while his strategy was taking its toll on Romans, he was convinced to defend Avaricum from his foes, possibly due to the good defenses presented by the oppidum.
-And that is where Caesar took his opportunity to pin down his enemies, a feat quite remarkable considering that his army had to build a gargantuan terrace (of 330 ft width and 80 ft height) in just 25 days, through the only gap of the town’s natural defenses.
+And that is where Caesar took his opportunity to pin down his enemies, a feat quite remarkable considering that his army had to build a gargantuan terrace (330 ft width and 80 ft height) in just 25 days, through the only gap of the town’s natural defenses.

-However, beyond engineered terraces, the Roman advantage when it came to siege battles, arguably related to their usage of various mechanized weapons.
+However, beyond engineered terraces, the Roman advantage when it came to siege battles, was arguably related to their usage of various mechanized weapons.
 The catapults are the prime example of such an advanced tactic, with two types mainly operated by Caesar’s army in Gaul – the ballista (for throwing stones) and scorpion (for shooting heavy crossbow-like bolts).

 And while stone-throwing siege weapons like ballistae were useful for breaking down rudimentary fortifications, they were not so effective (unlike simpler battering rams) against some Gallic oppidum designs that entailed a reinforced combination of earth, timber, and stone ramparts.